Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

 Bowling Green Stats and Trends

+- In Bowling Green's four games this year, it has four wins against the spread.

-- The Falcons have been underdogs by 17 points or more two times this year and have covered the spread every time.
+- The Falcons have always covered the spread this season when underdogs by 16.5 points or more.

-- Bowling Green's games this season have not eclipsed the over/under yet in four opportunities.
+- Bowling Green's games this season have not gone over the total in four opportunities.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.